Skip to main content

 III.
 Standard

-University Units are responsible for using this framework and controls to assess their unique risks, threats, vulnerabilities, and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.
+University Units are responsible for using this framework to assess their unique risks, threats, vulnerabilities, and risk tolerances to determine an appropriate risk management plan that complies with FSU Technology Policies, Standards and Guidelines.

-Controls supporting this Standard include, but are not limited to:
+Functions supporting this Standard include, but are not limited to:

-NIST Cybersecurity Framework and Controls
+NIST Cybersecurity Framework 2.0

-Protect (PR) |
+Protect

-Awareness and Training (PR.AT): The organization’s personnel and partners are provided cybersecurity awareness education and are trained to perform their cybersecurity-related duties and responsibilities consistent with related policies, procedures, and agreements. | PR.AT-1: All users are informed and trained |
+Awareness and Training (PR.AT): The organization’s personnel and partners are provided cybersecurity awareness and training so that they can perform their cybersecurity-related tasks.

 Full CSF Crosswalk to Controls: NIST Crosswalk